-We have an employee stock purchase plan (Note 17) that offers qualified employees the opportunity to purchase shares of our common stock at a price equal to 85 percent of the average fair market value of the Company's common stock on the last trading day of the calendar month in each fiscal quarter.
-Based upon guidance in SFAS No. 123R, we determined that the discount offered to employees under the ESPP is compensatory, and the amount is therefore expensed at each grant date.
-During the fiscal year ended August 31, 2009, a total of 55,448 shares were issued to participants in the ESPP.
+We have an employee stock purchase plan (Note 15) that offers qualified employees the opportunity to purchase shares of our common stock at a price equal to 85 percent of the average fair market value of the Company's common stock on the last trading day of the calendar month in each fiscal quarter.
+We determined that the discount offered to employees under the ESPP is compensatory, and the discount amount is therefore expensed at each grant date.
+During the fiscal year ended August 31, 2010, a total of 56,475 shares were issued to participants in the ESPP.